Theseus - Who was this Greek hero and why was he a horrible Demi-god? A Guide for Everyone

 I like to think he unleashed some pro-wrestling skills on the unwitting criminals, maybe hitting Peres with a Stone Cold Stunner and Sciron with a Super Man Punch (any opportunity to have a Roman Reigns GIF!).

-You’d think Theseus would be tired after all of his gallivanting, but oh no, before cup of tea time he’d also wiped the floor with a massive wild boar and a nasty fella called Procrustes – a nasty chap who enjoyed cutting people’s legs off.
+You’d think Theseus would be tired after all of his gallivanting, but oh no, before cup of tea time he’d also wiped the floor with a massive wild boar and a nasty fella called Procrustes – a mean fella who enjoyed cutting people’s legs off.

 What about this Minotaur then?